MUNsdh/readthedocs/docs/source/Running the Program.rst

 3. Find the program using the cursor.
 When found, press ‘select program.’

-*Video doing this*
+*Video doing this

 The above step should have opened your program in the 'MEMORY' tab.
 If it doesn't open 'Memory' automatically, you can manually do it by pressing the 'MEM' button.

-There are a number of important things to do before you run the program...
+There are a number of important things  that you should do before you run the program...

 * Make sure it’s the right program:
-    * If you included a description in your CAM setup, that should show up in the memory tab on the screen.
+    * If you included a 'description' in your CAM setup, this should show up in the memory tab on the screen.
     * Every tool you set up should be listed at the beginning of the code.

 * Make sure the coolant is set to turn on.
 This is the M8 command at the beginning of the code.

-* Graph the program.
+* Graph the program to make sure it's looking right.
 To do this, make sure you’re in memory.
 If not, press ‘MEM.’
 Next, press ‘setting/graph’ TWICE and then ‘cycle start.’
 Watch to make sure the program graphs the correct toolpath.

 * **IMPORTANT:** Make sure the 'Rapid' is set to 5%!
 This is to make sure that you’ll have time to stop if the tool is about to crash.

 * Point the manual coolant nozzle towards the stock piece.

 * Make sure everything is removed from the table inside the CNC machine, and the door is closed.

 * Press the RESET button 2 or 3 times just to make sure the program is reset to the beginning.

 Once you ensure that you have followed all the above steps and have done your tool offsets correctly, you can run the program.